The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

-The idea of the proof is to show that a rotationless power of $\phi$ has a topological representative having the structure of Example~\ref{ExampleBddNoPeriodic}, and to use that structure to prove that $\phi$ has bounded orbits on $\fscn$.
-The following technical lemma describes the structure that we use.
-The lemma will be proved after using it to prove Lemma~\ref{bounded orbit}.
+The idea of the proof is to show that a rotationless power of $\phi$ has a topological representative having the structure of Example~\ref{ExampleBddNoPeriodic}, as made precise in the lemma to follow.
+After stating the lemma, we apply it to prove that $\phi$ has bounded orbits on $\fscn$, then we prove the lemma.